PGVC HOUSE RULES

 If you are participating in one of our A&A Leagues, please understand that the leagues are designed to be as INCLUSIVE as possible.
 We want to focus on skill development and give everyone opponents of the same skill level or as close to the same skill level as possible.
 However, we do understand that playing against younger athletes does not appeal to some adult athletes.
 If you find yourself in this position, please contact the league director PRIOR to the scheduled match you are concerned with.
 We value privacy and assure you that any messages or calls we receive will remain confidential.
 Obviously, if we have to shuffle some things around or decide to call it a draw on a match that involves a Junior team we won't be able to keep your team confidential.

-an example would be our rule concerning blocks during our quads leagues.
-As of 07/01/20 we decided that we would ALLOW men to soft block women since there is no guy/girl ratio requirement.
-If a male player can reach above the height of the net while standing on the ground, he may NOT jump to block but will be allowed to put his hands up above the height of the net to create a soft block (no press).
+an example would be our rule concerning blocks during our 6'S & Quads leagues.
+As of 07/01/20 we decided that we would ALLOW men to soft block women, based on skill level of the women hitters.
+If the hitter is a strong female athlete that clearly gains an advantage with no block, male players may SOFT BLOCK.
+If the male blockers standing reach is above the net, he may NOT jump to block but will be allowed to put his hands up above the height of the net to create a soft block (no press).
 If a male player cannot reach above the height of the net while standing on the ground, he will be allowed to jump but must go up with straight arms and hands flat or pulled back to create a soft block (no pike and press).
 If reffing team believes there was a press then the point will be awarded to the hitters team.
 Men will still have to attack the ball behind the 10' line since the net will be set at the standard women's height of 7'4".
+Blocks where the male player goes up flat and breaks his wrist upon contact are considered a soft block.
+If the woman hitter does not hit the ball "straight down" or gains no advantage without a block, we ask that male blockers stay down and allow play to go on.
+ALL final judgments are to be resolved by reffing team AFTER first giving a warning, unless warning is given at the beginning of the set.

 another is that since we allow women to participate in our mens tournaments, there are times that you will see "men" participating in events labeled "WOMENS" or what most would consider a women's event since "Standard USA Volleyball Rules" dictate it.
 Our club likes to see VOLLEYBALL PLAYERS and not limit ourselves with labels.
 When you see a person from a different gender, you should understand that we (PGVC) would not allow them to play a position that would give their team an obvious advantage.
 In other words, they would not be a PRIMARY hitter but may fill in as a libero or setter (with some occasional hitting and SOFT blocking (with a jump)).
 Don't let something like gender throw YOUR game off, put on your big girl panties and let's PLAY BALL!!